 Collisions with buildings are a leading cause of bird fatality during migration in North America, and it is estimated that up to half a billion birds die each year in North America from building collisions.
 Lights Out programs provide an opportunity to reduce the number of collision-related kills, and have been successful in a number of cities across the U.S., including Chicago, New York, Indianapolis, and Minneapolis.
-The Lights Out Chicago program reported an 80% reduction in collisions at a site following a reduction in nighttime lighting.

 Research has shown that increased light from urban areas affects landscape scale stopover decisions by migratory birds.
 Birds have increased exposure to reflective glass in urban centers, which can have devastating consequences.

 The Ohio Lights Out campaign is an innovative approach to bird conservation, as it could significantly reduce bird collision deaths, as well as assist building owners and managers to decrease their energy costs.
 Ohio Lights Out staff and volunteers work with managers at enrolled buildings to adapt the building’s current lighting scheme and suggest modifications to glass to reduce dangers to nocturnally migrating birds, while maintaining the building’s safety standards and aesthetic beauty.
 For more information on treating reflective glass, click HERE.